karamyf/stable-diffusion-webui-kaggle-notebook/README.md

 - Ngrok account for hosting the Stable Diffusion web app

 ## Overview
-Stable Diffusion is an alternative to Google Colab for running powerful image editing algorithms.
+Kaggle is a free alternative to Google Colab for running Stable Diffusion.
 Google has recently blocked the usage of Stable Diffusion with free Colab accounts, making Kaggle a viable alternative.

 ## Steps to Use Stable Diffusion on Kaggle
 1. **Obtain Ngrok Token**